James Barrett McNulty: 1981 campaign

 McNulty ran for mayor in the 1981 mayoral election.
 The flamboyant and rotund McNulty's trademark was the red rose and the red rose boutonniere he was never without.
 He also handed out some 20,000 red roses to both supporters and other courted members of the electorate during his career.
 His main campaign pledge was to try to revive the near dead coal mining city's economy with tourism.
 His plans helped to boost the city's profile and he won the November election.

 Building a New Scranton

-During his first and only term, he undertook several large scale projects designed to build a new economy to replace the lost coal mining industry.
+During his term, he undertook several large scale projects designed to build a new economy to replace the lost coal mining industry.
 He attracted Steamtown, USA, a Hilton Hotels & Resorts (for which grand opening McNulty hired Guy Lombardo's orchestra to play) and the Montage Ski Resort to Scranton, Pennsylvania, which is on a thoroughfare that "Jimmy" stated a million Canadians passed down on their way to gamble in Atlantic City, New Jersey.
 He convinced Houston Astros owner John McMullen (engineer) to serve as developer of a civic arena for Scranton.
 This was said to be, itself, a 24 million dollar project.